 How Do You Get an Accurate Representation of Property Taxes?

 We always recommend our buyers use the property tax rate to estimate what their taxes would be.
 I wouldn’t factor in any exemptions.
 Simply multiply the tax rate by the price, so you get a worst case estimate.
 If your property taxes are lower, great!
 In Austin, you can expect the tax rate to be about 1.7-3.4% of the assessed value depending on the neighborhood.
 If you see numbers that don’t fit within this range, a red flag should go up.
+Thanks for reading our how accurate are Austin property tax estimates post.

 Considering Buying a Home in Austin?